rago89/app-theme/README.md

 * [Launch](#)

 ## General info
-Making a responsive web design, work with git and GiyHub, in the secod week of incremental development in HYF Belgium program.
+Making a responsive web design, work with Git and GiyHub, in the second week of incremental development in HYF Belgium program.
 ## Technologies
 Project is created with: